dhis2/dhis2-android-docs/content/capture-app/visual-configurations.md

 ![](resources/images/capture-app-image13.png){ .center width=80% }

 In the DHIS2 Android App icons render in the home screen to illustrate all the programs available to a user, or while adding an stage.
 For data elements and options, the icons render for single event programs, when a section contains a single or more DEs, showing the option set as a matrix or sequence of images.

-When an enrollment section contains one or more Tracked Entity Attributes with option sets, the app is able to display them as a matrix or sequence of images.
+The icon based data entry can now be used in enrollment forms.
+When an enrollment section contains one or more Tracked Entity Attributes with option sets and icons assigned, the app is able to display them as a matrix or sequence based on the section rendering type.
+In previous sections of the App this feature was only available for Data elements.

 ![](resources/images/capture-app-image19.png){ width=25%}
 ![](resources/images/capture-app-image26.png){ width=25%}